Running EscapeE from the command line

 (Note that specifying ESCAPEE c:\temp\test.pcl just displays the file.)

-The default input and output specifications are mainly of use in continuous (timed) mode.
+The default input and output specifications are mainly of use in continuous (timed) mode: see To run EscapeE continuously from start-up and Setting the Automatic export options.

 "C:\Program Files\RedTitan\software\ESCAPEE.EXE" ^^"c:\INIfiles\ideatiff.ini"c:\inputfile.pcl /TO c:\output\*.tif /BORDER 0 /TIFF /X